impress-org/givewp-elementor-widgets/readme.txt

 = This sounds great, but what is GiveWP? =

 [GiveWP](https://givewp.com/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=Free_Addons&utm_content=Elementor_Widgets) is the most robust WordPress plugin available for accepting online donations.
 GiveWP provides you with powerful features helping you raise more funds for your cause from one, effective, platform.

-= My form also has a Goal.
-How do these work together? =

-The goal and the countdown clock work indepent from each other, generally speaking.
-This allows you to show the clock for as long as your goal is active, or even after the goal is reached.
-The one exception is if you chose to close the form after your goal is achieved.
-In that case the countdown clock will not appear, and instead your goal achieved message will appear alone.

-= How can I test the completion message? =

-The easiest way is to manually change the date of your duration to be in the past.
-If you are comfortable with code, there is a line in the main template file intended just for testing which sets the countdown clock at 5 seconds from the present.

 = Where can I submit Support Questions? =